Belgian Photography

 Figure 1.--This small black and white snapshot shows a trio of Belgian children taken in July 1950.
 Notice the wide white border and serrated edge.
 The dealer suggested it measured 6 x 6 cm, but it does not look square.

 We have been unable to find much information about photography in Belgium.
 We do note that some of the first forensic photographers were taken in Belgium (1843).
 That was only a few years after the invention of the Daguerreotype priocess.
 We notice relatively few Dags and Ambros, but the same was true for France and Germany as well.
 We first begin to see large numbers of photograohic images when the albumen process and the CDV becomes popular (1860s).
 We have not, however, archived many Belgian CDVs and cabinet cards so we do not yet know much about 19th centiry Belgian photography.
 The photographs we have archived suggest that Belgian photography followed the same basic trends prevalent in neigboring France and Germany.
 Belgium had a very strong chemical industry and Belgian companies manufactured photographic paper.
 Gevaert Ridax was an important manufacturer of photographic paper.
 Leo Hendrik Baekeland (1863–1944) was a Belgian chemist who invented Velox photographic paper (1893).
 Velox became the basis for Kodak photgraphic paper.
-We have not yet foiund information on Belgian photographers.
-We do note the Baker-Johnsons, but their work is primrily associated withn the United states.
-We know much more about the 20th century and have a small, but growing number of Belguan images.
+We have not yet found much information on Belgian photographers.
+We do note the Baker-Johnsons, but their work is primrily associated withn the United States.
+We know much more about the 20th century and have a small, but growing number of Belgian images.
 The most important museum of photography in Europe is located in Charleroi, the largest city in Wallonia.
 It is situated in the former Carmelite monastery of Mont-sur-Marchienne.

 Chronology

 We have been unable to find much information about photography in Belgium.
 We do note that some of the first forensic photographers were taken in Belgium (1843).
 This suggests that photography ws well-accepted in Belgium from a very early point.
 That was only a few years after the invention of the Daguerreotype priocess.
 We notice relatively few Dags and Ambros, but the same was true for France and Germany as well.
-We first begin to see large numbers of photograohic images whgen the albumen process and the CDV becomes popular (1860s).
+We first begin to see large numbers of photographic images whgen the albumen process and the CDV becomes popular (1860s).
 We have not, however, archived many Belgian CDVs and cabinet cards so we do not yet know much about 19th centiry Belgian photography.
 The photographs we have archived suggest that Belgian photography followed the same basic trends prevalent in neigboring France and Germany.
 We know much more about the 20th century and have a small, but growing number of Belgian images.

 Types